ESSENTIALS OF DIAGNOSIS

 CLASSIFICATION OF THE LEUKEMIAS

 A. Acute Myeloid Leukemia (AML)

 AML is primarily categorized based on recurrent structural chromosomal and molecular abnormalities.
 The cytogenetic abnormalities can be identified on traditional karyotyping or metaphase fluorescence in situ hybridization (FISH) and the molecular abnormalities are identified by either targeted or genome-wide sequencing of tumor DNA.
 Favorable cytogenetics such as t(8;21) producing a chimeric RUNX1/RUNX1T1 protein and inv(16)(p13;q22) are seen in 15% of cases and are termed the “core-binding factor” leukemias.
 These patients have a higher chance of achieving both short- and long-term disease control.
 Unfavorable cytogenetics confer a very poor prognosis.
 These consist of chromosomal translocations [t(6;9), t(3;3) or inv (3), t(v;11q23)], isolated monosomy 5 or 7, the presence of two or more other monosomies, or three or more separate cytogenetic abnormalities and account for 25% of the cases.
 The majority of cases of AML are of intermediate risk by traditional cytogenetics and have either a normal karyotype or chromosomal abnormalities that do not confer strong prognostic significance.
 However, there are several recurrent gene mutations with prognostic significance in this subgroup.
-On the one hand, internal tandem duplication in the gene FLT3 occurs in ∼30% of AML and is conditionally associated with a very poor prognosis in the setting ...
+On the one hand, internal tandem duplication in the gene FLT3 occurs in ∼30% of AML and is conditionally associated with a very poor prognosis ...